-The company explained how it had not been “impressed so far” with the applicants received after “putting this advert up for the third time in as many months".
+The company wrote it had not been “impressed so far” with the applicants received after “putting this advert up for the third time in as many months.”

 It has since been removed from the Art Council England website, who said it breached its terms by targeting a specific age group.